On this page

 This variable holds the IP address of the remote client.

-This variable holds information on the source port that the client used when initiating the connection to our web server.
+This variable holds information on the source port that the client used when initiating the connection.

 Contains the status of the request body processor used for request body parsing.
 The values can be 0 (no error) or 1 (error).
 This variable will be set by request body processors (typically the multipart/request-data parser, JSON or the XML parser) when they fail to do their work.